SurriyaLuavan/EntertainHub/README.md

 ## **What I Learned**

-While working on EntertainHub, I gained experience in developing a responsive web application with a modern and intuitive interface.
-I also had the opportunity to work with several technologies and libraries that have expanded my skillset as a developer.

 Some of the key takeaways from this project include:

 - React hooks, such as useContext, useEffect, and useRef, which helped me to manage state, handle side effects, and access DOM elements more efficiently.